benurquhart/ivm/README.md

 * Instruction(Register), Immediate value
 ```
 {
 	MOV(R0), 123     	// store immediate value '123' into R0
 	MOV(R1, R0)     	// load the value in R0 into R1
+	LEA(R2, R1)		// load the address of R1 into R2
-	MOV<uint8_t>(R1, R0),		// load the byte from the memory location pointed to by R0 into R1
+	MOV<uint8_t>(R1, R2),	// load the byte from the memory location pointed to by R2 into R1
-	MOV<uint8_t*>(R1, R0),		// store the byte in R0 into the memory location pointed to by R1
+	MOV<uint8_t*>(R2, R0),	// store the byte in R0 into the memory location pointed to by R2
 }
 ```
+Note: IVM does not have a stack.

 ### Instruction Set Overview